How to Start a Christmas Light Installation Business

 Step 4: Select your Location

-Since a Christmas light installation business is very seasonal, it is typically run from the owner’s home.
+Since a Christmas light installation business is very seasonal and doesn’t require a storefront, it is typically run from the owner’s home.
 Be sure to have enough dry and secure storage for the lights after the season.

 Related: Choosing a business location